Skip to main content

 Annual Board Elections

-Each year, AIR holds elections for its Board of Directors – a vital process ensuring that AIR’s leadership reflects the diversity of opinions, values and interests of our organization.
+Most years, AIR holds elections for its Board of Directors.
+This vital process ensures that AIR’s leadership reflects the diversity of opinions, values and interests of our organization.

 • If you are NOT an AIR member, you are still eligible to run for election.
 However, you must be nominated by an AIR member in order to participate.